 Now employed in thousands of elementary schools, the Khan Academy provides the most famous example of ‘The Flipped Classroom’.
 Lessons can be done at home, and homework with teachers at school.
 Progress is tracked through new metrics like badges, leader boards and points to create a personalised ‘Learning Dashboard’.

 As a mission-focused non-profit, Khan Academy wants to ensure students keep learning amidst the school closures in unforetold events such as the coronavirus pandemic, providing daily routines and going live daily on Facebook and YouTube for students, parents and teachers.

-Having 18 million learners a month in 42 languages and 190 countries (and counting), Salman’s ultimate aim is to build one global classroom and unite schools in rural areas – to make education available to all.
+Having 18 million learners a month in 42 languages and more than 190 countries, Salman’s ultimate aim is to build one global classroom and unite schools in rural areas – to make education available to all.
 The system is already open to teachers and parents worldwide to build their own courses and track student progress, changing the very economics of education.

 Watch ► From facing the fear of asking questions to taking a leadership role in her school, ‘Anjali’ is using Khan Academy to change her life.
 She says “People think that a girl can’t study; she has to do household work.
 I want to change the world, so I started with myself.”

 Salman Khan, CEO